whostolebenfrog/mr-baker/README.md

-# Ditto - the baking service that cares
+# Baker - the baking service that cares

 ## Intro

-Ditto bakes amis (amazon machine images) by generating templates for packer and then invocing the packer command line tool on those json templates.
+Baker bakes amis (amazon machine images) by generating templates for packer and then invocing the packer command line tool on those json templates.

 It starts by taking the base mixradio ami and installing good things like ruby and puppet.
 It runs puppet which installs more good things and in particular sets up auth using our fancy LDAP TOTP stuff.

-Ditto then bakes this into our base ami.
+Baker then bakes this into our base ami.

-Finally, and most importantly ditto produces services amis.
+Finally, and most importantly baker produces services amis.
 These take the entertainemt base ami and yum install the service rpm.
 They then re-enable puppet and make the ami available to prod.

 ## Resources